Federal Communications Commission: Content regulation and indecency

 Broadcast television and radio stations are subject to FCC regulations including restrictions against indecency or obscenity.
 The Supreme Court has repeatedly held, beginning soon after the passage of the Communications Act of 1934, that the inherent scarcity of radio spectrum allows the government to impose some types of content restrictions on broadcast license holders notwithstanding the First Amendment.
 Cable and satellite providers are also subject to some content regulations under Title VI of the Communications Act such as the prohibition on obscenity, although the limitations are not as restrictive compared to broadcast stations.

 The 1981 inauguration of Ronald Reagan as President of the United States accelerated an already ongoing shift in the FCC towards a decidedly more market-oriented stance.
 A number of regulations felt to be outdated were removed, most controversially the Fairness Doctrine in 1987.

-In terms of indecency fines, there was no action taken by the FCC on the case FCC v.
+In terms of indecency fines, the FCC took no action on the case FCC v.
 Pacifica until 1987, about ten years after the landmark United States Supreme Court decision that defined the power of the FCC over indecent material as applied to broadcasting.

 After the 1990s had passed, the FCC began to increase its censorship and enforcement of indecency regulations in the early 2000s to include a response to the Janet Jackson "wardrobe malfunction" that occurred during the halftime show of Super Bowl XXXVIII.

-Then on June 15, 2006, President George W. Bush signed into law the Broadcast Decency Enforcement Act of 2005 sponsored by then-senator Sam Brownback, a former broadcaster himself, and endorsed by Congressman Fred Upton of Michigan who authored a similar bill in the United States House of Representatives.
-The new law stiffens the penalties for each violation of the Act.
-The Federal Communications Commission will be able to impose fines in the amount of $325,000 for each violation by each station that violates decency standards.
+Then on June 15, 2006, President George W. Bush signed into law the Broadcast Decency Enforcement Act of 2005 sponsored by then-Senator Sam Brownback, a former broadcaster himself, and endorsed by Congressman Fred Upton of Michigan who authored a similar bill in the United States House of Representatives.
+The new law stiffened the penalties for each violation of the Act.
+The Federal Communications Commission was empowered to fines in the amount of $325,000 for each violation by each station that violated decency standards.
 The legislation raised the fine ten times over the previous maximum of $32,500 per violation.